AamuApp/aamu-blog/README.md

 This repository contains the [Hugo](https://gohugo.io/) source code for [Aamu.app](https://aamu.app/)'s [blog](https://aamu.app/blog).

 This blog uses Aamu.app's *Database* as a "headless CMS".
 The blog posts are written with the Aamu.app's *Documents* feature.
-Thus, two essential faetures from Aamu.app is used to create the blog, while hugo
+Thus, two essential faetures from Aamu.app is used to create the blog, while Hugo is used to craete the static site – the actual blog.

 ## The original source code